libplctag/libplctag/README.md

 	int plc_tag_set_float32(plc_tag tag, int offset, float val);

 Most of the functions in the API are for data access.

+See the [API](https://github.com/kyle-github/libplctag/wiki/API "API Wiki Page") for more information.

 Sample Code
 ===========